Stop me if this sounds familiar…

 Initially I was hesitant having someone contact a late client on my behalf because I try to build a strong personal relationship with my clients.
 But I was busy and every day I didn't follow up on the late payment made it that much harder to reach out to them.
 Six days after I contacted Julie, I had the full payment from my late client.
 I’m happy I didn't have to put pressure on them and damage the relationship.

 I can help you too.
-Imagine how much easier your life as a freelancer will be if your clients actually respected your payment terms.
+Imagine how much easier your life as a consultant will be if your clients actually respected your payment terms.

 PS: Are you a SaaS or Productized Consultant with monthly recurring revenue?
 Don't you hate it when credit card payments fail?
 I can call on those failed payments too and get those cards updated, saving you thousands annually.
 Email me.